for genital herpes

 Do this even if there are no signs of discomfort or poisoning.
 Keep the telephone numbers for these places handy.

-Taking too much FAMVIR may affect the kidneys.
-In people who already have kidney problems it may, rarely, lead to kidney failure
+Taking too much FAMVIR may affect your kidneys.
+In people who already have kidney problems it may, rarely, lead to kidney

 While you are taking FAMVIR